 Luckily, you won’t have to worry about such a career-defining conversation if you follow some simple steps and take some proactive measures.
 The first step is setting up your Splunk distributed monitoring console (DMC).
 DMCs are typically a standalone server with minimal CPU, as of this writing 4-cores was the minimum, and they can be virtual.
 You can also add DMC as a function of another Splunk instance, such as a deployment server, or license master if you’ve got the system resources available.

 Any Splunk Enterprise instance (SH, IDX, CM, HF, DS, LM, etc.) we want to be monitored we simply need to add as a search peer – this is done easily via the UI.
-It is best practice to add every Splunk Enterprise instance in your Splunk environment, even heavy forwarders, and in many cases some of your universal forwarders (UFs), especially if the UFs are on centralized Syslog servers.
+Splunk best practices say to add every Splunk Enterprise instance in your Splunk environment, even heavy forwarders, and in many cases some of your universal forwarders (UFs), especially if the UFs are on centralized Syslog servers.

 Step 2: Start Monitoring Critical Metrics